pvigier/pvigier.github.io-jekyll/_posts/2018-05-14-fractal-image-compression.md

 The size of the blocks are powers of two as it makes things easier.
 The source blocks are 8 by 8 while the destination blocks are 4 by 4.

-There exists more advanced schemes for segmentation.
+There exist more advanced schemes for segmentation.
 For instance, we can use a quadtree to segment more the areas with lots of details.

 ## Transformations

 In this section, we will show how to construct the contractions from $$D_{k}$$ to $$R_l$$.

 Remember that we want to generate a mapping $$f_l$$ such that $$f(x_{D_k})$$ is near to $$x_{R_l}$$.
-So the more mappings we generate, the more likely we are to find a good one.
+So, the more mappings we generate, the more likely we are to find a good one.

-However the quality of the compression depends on the number of bits necessary to save $$f_l$$.
+However, the quality of the compression depends on the number of bits necessary to save $$f_l$$.
 So if we have a set of functions that is too large, the compression will be bad.
 There is a tradeoff to find.

 I chose that $$f_l$$ will have the following form:
 $$